PartlySaneStudios/partly-sane-skies/docs/pages/commands.md

 ### Description

-Converts a given amount of coins to the IRL cost of booster cookies in your selected currency(Configurable with /pss config)
+Convert a given number of coins to the IRL cost of booster cookies in your selected currency (Configurable with /pss config)

 </details>